iz4nsh/DAD_Practice_1/diskservice/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'es.codeurjc.helloworld-spring' is invalid and this project uses 'es.codeurjc.helloworld_spring' instead.
+* The original package name 'dad.code.helloworld-spring' is invalid and this project uses 'dad.code.helloworld_spring' instead.

 # Getting Started